Indira Gandhi Technological and Medical Sciences University

-Indira Gandhi Technological and Medical Sciences University (IGTAMSU), is a private university located in Ziro, Arunachal Pradesh providing higher education in nursing, yoga, paramedical, physiotherapy, management, law.
+Indira Gandhi Technological and Medical Sciences University (IGTAMSU), is a state private university located in Ziro, Arunachal Pradesh providing higher education in nursing, yoga, paramedical, physiotherapy, management, law.
 The University was established in 2012, when the Legislative Assembly of Arunachal Pradesh passed Indira Gandhi Technological And Medical Sciences University Act 2012 (Arunachal Pradesh Act No.6 of 2012).
 The Indira Gandhi Technological And Medical Sciences University is accredited and recognized by the University Grants Commission under the section of 2(f) of UGC Act 1956.

 History

-The Indira Gandhi Technological And Medical Sciences University was established under Act No.6 of 2012 passed by Arunachal Pradesh Legislative Assembly which received the assent of the Governor of Arunachal Pradesh on 26 May 2012 and was published in the Arunachal Pradesh Gazette on 30 May 2012.
+The Indira Gandhi Technological and Medical Sciences University was established under Act No.6 of 2012 passed by Arunachal Pradesh Legislative Assembly which received the assent of the Governor of Arunachal Pradesh on 26 May 2012 and was published in the Arunachal Pradesh Gazette on 30 May 2012.
 The University is recognized by University Grants Commission (UGC) as a Private University under section 2(f) of UGC Act 1956.